nobletk/gocurl/README.md

 # GoCurl

-A Command line tool to transfers data with URL syntax, for making HTTP/HTTPS requests.
+A Command line tool to transfer data with URL syntax, for making HTTP/HTTPS requests.

 ## Features